Francesca Alexander: Career

 In Italy, Alexander's early artistic output was as part of her mother's charity work and she wrote about and drew portraits of poor Tuscan farmers as gifts for wealthy American donors to their cause.
 In the process, she became familiar with local folkways and customs, collecting songs and stories and translating them for publication.

-In 1882 she was introduced to the English critic John Ruskin by a family friend.
+In 1882, she was introduced to the English critic John Ruskin by a family friend.
 He was interested in her work, especially her simple, spiritual illustrations, and purchased two manuscripts from her for £600.
-The first was published in 1883 as The Story of Ida with its author listed simply as "Francesca."
-The volume went into several editions in both the United States and Great Britain.
+The first was published in 1883 as The Story of Ida with its author identified as "Francesca".
+The volume was republished in several editions in both the United States and Great Britain.

 Ruskin published her most celebrated work, Roadside Songs, in 1885.
-The book drew from the work of a celebrated story-teller, Beatrice Bernardi of Pian degli Ontani.
-It also contained a translation of a 17th-century ottava rima ballad with Italian original opposite the translated English stanzas.
+The book drew from the work of celebrated story-teller Beatrice Bernardi of Pian degli Ontani.
+It also contained a translation of a 17th-century ottava rima ballad with the Italian original opposite the translated English stanzas.
 A third collection, Christ's Folk in the Apennines, was published in 1887-89.

-After Ruskin's death Alexander published Tuscan Songs (1897) and The Hidden Servants and Other Very Old Stories Told Over (1900).
+After Ruskin's death, Alexander published Tuscan Songs (1897) and The Hidden Servants and Other Very Old Stories Told Over (1900).

-Alexander was blind and in poor health in her final years, and died in Florence on January 21, 1917.
-She is buried in the Cimiterio degli Allori.
+Alexander was blind and in poor health in her final years.
+She died in Florence on January 21, 1917.
+She is buried in the Cimitero degli Allori.